jaguardado123/3326-lab-16/README.md

 <img src="img/class_objects.png" width="300px">

 **Attributes** are variables within an object storing data pertaining to that object.
 For example, look at the diagram above.
-Using the Dog class we can creat multiple objects representing an indivdual dogs, each with unique attributes such as `name` and `is_thirsty`.
+Using the Dog class we can creat multiple objects representing an indivdual dogs, each with unique attributes such as `name` and `thirsty`.

 **Methods** are functions within an object that perform an action for that object itself.
 For example, if we call the method `drink_water()` from dog1, it will only quench the thirst for dog1, thus dog2 and dog3 will remain thirsty.